On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: The weighted averaged stochastic Newton algorithm

-If Assumption \ref{(H2b')} may represent a theoretical lock for the application of Theorem \ref{theomoy}, it can be by-passed by the following theorem.
-The idea is to exploit a particular structure of the Hessian estimates, to derive the rate of convergence and the asymptotic normality of the WASNA iterates. \begin{theo} Suppose that the Hessian estimates $(\overline{S}_{n})_n$ in the WASNA iteration \eqref{def::thetatilde} is of the form
+If {Assumption \ref{(H2b)}} may represent a theoretical lock for the application of Theorem \ref{theomoy}, it can be by-passed: the idea is to exploit a particular structure of the Hessian estimates, to derive the rate of convergence and the asymptotic normality of the WASNA iterates.
+This is the purpose of the following theorem. \begin{theo} Suppose that the Hessian estimates $(\overline{S}_{n})_n$ in the WASNA iterate \eqref{def::thetatilde} is of the form

 with $S_{0}$ a symmetric and positive matrix, $c_{\beta}\geq 0$, $\beta\in (\gamma -1/2)$ and

 and $(Z_{k})_k$ standard Gaussian vectors in dimension $d$.
 Assume that \begin{itemize} \item for all $\delta > 0$, there is a positive constant $C_{\delta}$ such that for all $k$,